Observation of magnon bound states in the long-range, anisotropic Heisenberg model: Characterization of two-magnon bound states

 \section{Characterization of two-magnon bound states}

 The results presented in the main text indicated a non-trivial dependence of bound states on the interaction $\Delta$ and momentum $k$.
-We now provide a theoretical analysis of the eigenstates of the long-range, anisotropic Heisenberg model in the two-magnon sector for different interaction strength $\Delta$ and momenta $k$.
-A convenient strategy to detect localized wavefunctions is by looking at their spatial support using the $L_4$ norm.
-A finite $L_4$ norm in the thermodynamic limit indicates a bound state.
-Let $\psi(k,d)$ be an eigenstate in the two-magnon sector with momentum $k$, and $d$ characterizes the relative distance between the flipped spins.
-Then the $L_4$ norm is defined as $\Lfour{\psi(k)}=\sum_{d=1}^{L-1} \vert \psi(k, d) \vert^{4}$.
+We now provide a theoretical analysis of the eigenstates of the long-range, anisotropic Heisenberg model in the two-magnon sector.
+A convenient strategy to detect localized wavefunctions is to estimate their spatial support using the inverse participation ratio (IPR).
+A finite IPR in the thermodynamic limit indicates a bound state.
+Let $\psi(k,d)$ be a normalized eigenstate in the two-magnon sector with momentum $k$, and relative distance between the flipped spins $d$.
+Then the IPR is defined as $\mathrm{IPR}[\psi(k)]=\sum_{d=1}^{L-1} \vert \psi(k, d) \vert^{4}$.

+We obtain the wave functions numerically by exact diagonalization (ED) of the studied spin Hamiltonian $H$.
+We explicitly implement the magnon number conservation of the model.
+This allows us to treat sectors of the Hilbert space with different magnon numbers separately.
+The size of the sector capturing $m$ magnons is thereby given by the combinatorial factor $\binom{L}{m}$, which scales as $\mathcal{O}(L)$ for one magnon and as $\mathcal{O}(L^2)$ for two magnons.
+This enables us to perform numerically exact simulations for comparatively large systems up to $L=600$ sites.

-In \figc{fig_5}{a} we show results of the $L_{4}$-norm for the state with highest energy, representing the probable candidate for a bound state in the case of repulsive magnon interactions ($\Delta>0$).
-For large systems ($L=600$) we find well-separated regions with finite $L_{4}$-norm for $\Delta>2.2$.
+In \figc{fig_5}{a} we show results of the IPR for the state with highest energy, representing the probable candidate for a bound state in the case of repulsive magnon interactions ($\Delta>0$).
+For large systems ($L=600$) we find well-separated regions with finite IPR for $\Delta\gtrsim 2.2$.
 When increasing the interaction strength, the regime in which the bound states exist starts to extend over a larger momentum range but it always vanishes at the peculiar point $k=0$, i.e., at the point where the single-magnon velocity diverges.
 Simulations carried out with the experimentally realized system size of $L=20$ yield qualitatively similar results, but a non-negligible contribution persists for smaller interaction $\Delta$; see \figc{fig_5}{a} (inset).